abetusk/dev/projects/laser-spike/laser-spike.md

-It's a good idea to do a test run of the all the electronics connected to the laser diode to make sure things are working properly before the electronics housing is closed off and isntalled in the jacket.
+It's a good idea to do a test run of the all the electronics connected to the laser diode to make sure things are working properly before the electronics housing is closed off and installed in the jacket.

 ### Strain Relief

 Once the electronic housing enclosures are bolted together, the wires should be wrapped around the strain relief gadgets on the top of the housing.
-This is necessary because stresses from normal movelment will wear the connectors on the protoboard and could cause loose connections, breaks in power and other failures.
+This is necessary because stresses from normal movement will wear the connectors on the protoboard and could cause loose connections, breaks in power and other failures.

 The clamp should be screwed down so that it can withstand a decent yank from the wires.